RoboSense-LiDAR/rs_driver/doc/intro/03_parameter_intro.md

 The parameters are defined in the file `rs_driver/src/rs_driver/driver_param.h`.

-Basically, there are 3 structures: RSDriverParam, RSDecoderParam, and RSInputParam.
+Basically, there are 3 structures:

++ RSDriverParam
++ RSDecoderParam
++ RSInputParam